 - Power Electronics and Smart Grids

-The side program implies excursions that are of technical and cultural interest and various freetime activities.
+The side program implies activities that are of technical and cultural interest.

 Please note that modifications of the programme are still possible.

-To apply for this programme you must be an undergraduate students in your last academic year or a master student in the field of electrical engineering, mechanical engineering, applied physicists, or similar.
+To register for this programme you must be an undergraduate student in your last academic year or a master student in the field of electrical engineering, mechanical engineering, applied physicists, or similar.
 Since all courses are taught in English, a level of B2 is required.
 No previous knowledge of German is neccessary.